 Deanna Badizadegan currently holds a one-year Section Viola position with the Pittsburgh Symphony Orchestra.
-She has held principal chairs in the New England Conservatory Chamber Orchestra, Atlantic Symphony Orchestra, Stanford Symphony Orchestra, Stanford Philharmonia Orchestra, and New England Conservatory Youth Philharmonic Orchestra.
+She has held principal chairs in the New England Conservatory Chamber Orchestra, New England Conservatory Philharmonia, Atlantic Symphony Orchestra, Stanford Symphony Orchestra, Stanford Philharmonia Orchestra, and New England Conservatory Youth Philharmonic Orchestra.
 She has performed with the San Francisco Symphony, Eastern Sierra Symphony and Boston Philharmonic Orchestra, and has participated twice in the New York String Orchestra Seminar.

 With her diverse background in music, design and management, Deanna Badizadegan enjoys bringing her entrepreneurial skillset into the classical music world.
 She spoke at TEDxFargo in 2016 with Stanford Professor Tom Byers in his talk on Entrepreneurship Education in Action, sharing how her entrepreneurial training has shaped her approach to music.
 She has written articles for the Stanford Technology Ventures Program and the 21st Century Musician Initiative (21CM) on the relationship between entrepreneurship and the arts, and has designed case studies and instructional materials for Creative Startups and for 21CM.